mendixlabs/TreeViewAndGridView/README.md

 #### Case: add a new child when the reference owner is the child

 Sadly, this cannot detected by the widget, as it does not trigger a change on the parent, and the child is not in the treeview yet.
-If you need this behavior, using a child burst attribute (on the parent entity) is the way to go.
+If you need this behavior, using a cache bust attribute (on the parent entity) is the way to go.
 Whenever the the treeview receives a new value for this attribute, it reloads the children of an item.
 The flower list example demonstrates this nicely.

 #### Case: an object is deleted from the database entirely